wazuh/wazuh-documentation/source/installation-guide/index.rst

 Installation types
 ------------------

-The Wazuh server and Elastic stack can be installed and operated in either of these four deployments:
+The Wazuh server and Elastic stack can be installed and operated in either of these five deployments:

 - **Single-host**: the Wazuh server and Elastic Stack subsystems run on a single host.